Floer theory and flips: Homotopies

-Now suppose that we have chosen Hamiltonian perturbations $H_{01}^a, a = 0,1,2$ so that the intersections $\phi_t^a(L_0) \cap L_1$ are clean where $\phi_t^a$ denotes the time one flow of $H_{01}^a$.
-We extend the Hamiltonian perturbation over the universal twice-parametrized strip and choose generic domain-dependent almost complex structures and
+In the compactification, parametrized or unparametrized strips can now bubble off on either end.
+Suppose that we have chosen Hamiltonian perturbations $H_{01}^a, a = 0,1,2$ so that the intersections $\phi_t^a(L_0) \cap L_1$ are clean where $\phi_t^a$ denotes the time $t$ flow of $H_{01}^a$.
+We extend the Hamiltonian perturbation over the universal twice-parametrized strip and choose generic domain-dependent almost complex structures.
+The weighted counts of twice-parametrized strips define operations